 |Events during April

-· Lyrids meteor shower 19th to 25th April with a maximum on the 22nd.
-Conditions for viewing are favourable this year.
+· The Lyrids meteor shower continues from the 19th to 25th April with maximum meteors on the 21st and 22nd.
+Conditions for viewing are

 · If you are lucky enough to be near the equator on an April evening, you will be able to see the best known northern constellation,

 Ursa Major, and the best known southern constellation,

 the Southern Cross, above the horizon at the same time.

 Mercury reaches greatest easten elongation (19º) on April 8th and is

 visible in the western evening sky for the first ten days of the month for observors in tropical and northern latitudes.
 For observors